- Embedded Journal vs UFS Journal

 - Update existing masters’ configuration with the new master address.

-- This is in order to make sure existing members will connect the new member directly upon restart.
+- This is to make sure existing members will connect the new member directly upon a restart.

 Removing a master

-Embedded journal cluster will take a notice when a member is not available anymore.
-Such masters will count against failure tolerance of the cluster based on the initial member count.
-In order to resize the cluster after a node failure an explicit action is required.
+The embedded journal cluster will take notice when a member is not available anymore.
+Such masters will count against the failure tolerance of the cluster based on the initial member count.
+To resize the cluster after a node failure an explicit action is required.

 for both regular masters and job service masters.
 You should supply correct value based on which cluster you intend to work on.